-In fiscal year 2021, our chapter had 55 active volunteers who spent almost 3000 hours volunteering with the Ice Age Trail.
-The following chapter members were recognized with awards for volunteer service in 2021:
+In fiscal year 2022, our chapter had 60 adult and 27 youth / student volunteers who spent over 4100 hours volunteering with the Ice Age Trail.
+The following chapter members were recognized with awards for volunteer service in 2022:

-- Shana & Steve Stangler – “In The Mud” Award
+- Tom Route – “In The Mud” Award

-- Jeremy Vechinski – 500 Hours of Service
+- James Jacobson – 100 Hours of Service

-- Tom Route – 100 Hours of Service
+- Dennis Duehring – 100 Hours of Service

 Our Chapter promotes the IANST by building relationships with a variety of local organizations.
 If you are interested in becoming a partner of the Washington/Ozaukee County Chapter of the Ice Age Trail Alliance, contact our Chapter Coordinator.
 We welcome the opportunity to bring our volunteers and promotional materials to any outreach event that is environment or community focused.
 Please contact us if you have an event you would like us to participate in.